angelofallars/angelofallars/README.md

 I can leverage my 2+ years of professional experience to build scalable cloud applications in Go, Python, Rust, and more.

 If you'd like to know more about my accomplishments, feel free to take a look at my [LinkedIn](https://www.linkedin.com/in/angelofallaria/) profile.
-If you're interested, I can provide my resume through my email account.
+I can also provide my resume through email.
 Let's connect!

 ### 📬 Contact me

-- Email: `ba.fallaria <at> gmail.com`
+- ✉️ Email: `ba.fallaria@gmail.com`
-- Discord: `angelo.codes`
+- 💬 Discord: `angelo.codes`

 ### 🥾 Boot.dev stats